rosvik/container-cubby/README.md

 See [`.env.example`](.env.example) for a starting point.

+### `AUTH_MODE`

+Container Cubby implements the following authentication modes:

+- `none`: No authentication is required for reading or writing.
+Not recommended if the registry is publicly accessible.
+- `read_only`: Authentication is required for writing, but not for reading.
+- `read_write`: Authentication is required for both reading and writing.

+The only type of authentication that is supported is basic auth for a single user/password pair.
+If no username or password is provided, the registry will be set to read-only mode.

 ## Storage

-Container Cubby doesn't use a traditional database, but instead stores all container data in a local directory.
+Container Cubby stores all container data in a local directory.
 The location of this directory can be set by the `DATA_DIR` environment variable.

 This is implemented using:
 - directories to represent namespaces.